kercre123/victor/tools/sdk/docs/source/getstarted.rst

 1. Plug the mobile device containing the Cozmo app into your computer.
 2. Open the Cozmo app on the phone.
 Make sure Cozmo is on and connected to the app via WiFi.
+3. Swipe right on the gear icon at the top right corner to open the Settings menu.
+4. Swipe left to show the Cozmo SDK option and tap the Enable SDK button.
-3. On the computer, open a Terminal (iOS/Linux) / Command-line (Windows) window.
+5. On the computer, open a Terminal (iOS/Linux) / Command-line (Windows) window.
 Type ``cd SDKDirectory`` where *SDKDirectory* is the name of the directory you extracted the SDK into and press Enter.
-4. Now you can run your program.
+6. Now you can run your program.

 ---------------------------
 First Steps - "Hello World"